Best Ochigbo is a professor of painting at the University of Uyo.

 An award-winning journalist, Nnabuife’s several honours include an African Merit Award.

 She holds a Bachelor’s degree in fine arts from Delta State University, Abraka.
-She also gained an Associate degree in education and worked in the School District as an art and special education teacher.
+She also gained an Associate degree in education and worked in the School District as an art and special education teacher while in the United States.

 In addition, Egbuzie has worked at an advertising agency in Lagos as a creative and finishing artist.